aryansaini-71/random-HTMLS/README.md

 # random-HTMLS
-this file is created by Aryan saini for lab purpose includng two html webpage connected to each other
+This file is created by Aryan saini for lab purpose includng two html webpage connected to each other